 Let’s now just play 4 quarter notes on the 5th string at the 3rd fret.

 You could count this as 1-2-3-4 but actually we will count it like this “1 2 1 2”.

 (the most important thing is that it is not a triplet)

 Putting it all together – the threes and the twos, it will sound like this.

-Playing slowly at first and then increasing speed
+Play slowly at first and then increas3 speed

 Start by playing the pattern by tapping on the guitar like I do in the video.